What you will study

 You must choose from the two options (PIRATE or ARROW) at the start of the module.
 We’ll provide full descriptions of both projects, together with a discussion forum, to help you choose.
 Places on each telescope option are limited, so book early to maximise your chances of getting an observing session on your preferred activity.

-This activity, about charged particles and radiation, includes three parts.
+This activity, about charged particles and radiation, is split into two investigations.

-In the first two parts, you’ll use interactive screen experiments (ISEs) to investigate the production of magnetic fields by electrical currents.
-You’ll use what you’ve learned in a classic experiment to measure a fundamental property of the electron – its charge to mass ratio.
+In the first investigation, you’ll use an interactive screen experiment (ISE) to measure the deflection of a beam of electrons in a magnetic field.
+You’ll use this to measure a fundamental property of the electron – its charge to mass ratio.

-The third investigation is a live experiment in which you’ll use apparatus in a lab at the OU campus using remote control software.
+The second investigation is a live experiment in which you’ll use apparatus in a lab at the OU campus using remote control software.
 You’ll investigate the process of Compton scattering – the interaction of X-ray photons with individual electrons.
-During your investigations into the Compton effect, you’ll be recreating a Nobel Prize-winning experiment and confirming a fundamental result in quantum mechanics.
+During your studies of the Compton effect, you’ll be recreating a Nobel Prize-winning experiment and confirming a fundamental result in quantum mechanics.